omgnetwork/optimism-v2/boba_documentation/Developer_Start.md

 The [Mainnet blockexplorer](https://blockexplorer.boba.network) and the [Rinkeby blockexplorer](https://blockexplorer.rinkeby.boba.network) are similar to Etherscan.
 The [mainnet gateway](https://gateway.boba.network) and the [rinkeby gateway](https://gateway.rinkeby.boba.network) allow you to see your balances and bridge funds, among many other functions.

-## Example contract ready to deploy
+## Example contracts ready to deploy

 1. [Turing Monsters](https://github.com/omgnetwork/optimism-v2/blob/develop/boba_community/turing-monsters/README.md) NFTs with on-chain svg and using the Turing random number generator